 Grease and flour a 9 x 2 inch (23 x 5 cm) round baking pan and pour in the batter.
 Tap a few times so the air bubbles rise to the top and bake for about 30-35 minutes or until a knife inserted in the center comes out clean.
 Let the baked cake cool on a cooling rack.

 Meanwhile, prepare the whipping cream by mixing ½ cup (120 ml) whipping cream with the arequipe or dulce de leche.

 Place the remaining whipping cream in a mixing bowl that has been in the freezer for at least 15 minutes.
 Mix at high speed until it forms a foam.
 Add the arequipe or dulce de leche mixture and keep mixing until it thickens, approx. 1-2 minutes.
 Then add the powdered sugar and the vanilla extract, keep mixing at high speed until soft peaks form (about 3-5 minutes).
 Refrigerate until ready to use.

 In a small container mix the heavy cream, evaporated milk and sweetened condensed milk.
 Mix well and set aside.

-11. Once the milk has been absorbed, cover the cake with some of the whipped cream and then place the strawberry slices on top.
-Then cover the strawberries with another layer of whipped cream.
+Once the milk has been absorbed, cover one of the cake halves with some of the whipped cream and then place the strawberry slices on top.
+Cover the strawberries with another layer of whipped cream.

-12. Put the second cake piece on top of the strawberries, poke it with a fork and pour the rest of the milk mixture, let the cake absorb it.
-With the help of a spatula cover the top and sides of the cake with the whipped cream.
+Put the second cake half on top of the strawberries, poke it with a fork and pour the rest of the milk mixture, let the cake absorb it.
+Frost the cake with some of the whipped cream.